Aminsinichi/wearable-hrv/README.md

 # Development

-`wearablehrv` was developed by Amin Sinichi <https://orcid.org/0009-0008-2491-1542>, during his PhD at Vrije Universiteit Amsterdam in Psychophysiology and Neuropsychology.
+`wearablehrv` was developed by [Amin Sinichi](https://orcid.org/0009-0008-2491-1542), during his PhD at Vrije Universiteit Amsterdam.

 **Contributors**

 - [Dr. Martin Gevonden](https://orcid.org/0000-0001-7867-1443)
 - [Prof dr. Lydia Krabbendam](https://orcid.org/0000-0003-4074-5149)

+# How to Cite:

+The package is published in the Journal of Open Source Software (JOSS).
+Please cite it as follows:

+Sinichi et al., (2024).
+WearableHRV: A Python package for the validation of heart rate and heart rate variability in wearables.
+Journal of Open Source Software, 9(100), 6240, https://doi.org/10.21105/joss.06240

 # Overview